Skip to content

 After HTTPS + nginx are set up, you’ll usually want Shiphook to run in the background, survive SSH disconnects, and start on boot.
 On most modern Linux distros (including AlmaLinux), use systemd.

-The automated shiphook setup-https script (and interactive shiphook when you answer y to HTTPS) writes /etc/systemd/system/shiphook.service, reloads systemd, and runs systemctl enable --now shiphook.service when systemd is available and the CLI passes the install path (normal sudo flow).
+The automated shiphook setup-https script (and interactive shiphook when you answer y to HTTPS) creates a per-domain unit at /etc/systemd/system/shiphook-<domain>.service (long domains are safely truncated+hashed), reloads systemd, and runs systemctl enable --now <unit>.service when systemd is available and the CLI passes the install path (normal sudo flow).

 Example service unit